Woman shares video showing how long it took for her Covid tests to turn positive

 “That’s a full 11 days after my partner tested positive,” Ms Dumas said in the TikTok, which has now been viewed thousands of times on the social media platform, and on Twitter.

 “Moral of the story, if you think you have a bad cold, you don’t.
-You have Covid, said Ms Dunas.
+You have Covid, said Ms Dumas.
 “The reason you’re testing negative is probably because your viral load is not beefy enough to show up on a test.
 Keep testing.”

 She said the aim of the TikTok was to show why regular testing was important to stop giving Covid to others, “as annoying as that is”.